 There is also his Pandora’s Box, which has remained unopened for many years, until he is almost driven to suicide.
 Then its revelations are almost too much to bear.

-This is a story of our times with current themes and unexpected dénoument.
+This is a story of our times with current themes and unexpected dénouement.

 Traumatised Nation: How America Got to be so Violent

-is a major work of non-fiction detailing the twenty main traumas that the American nation underwent in the 80 years between the WII Street Crash of 1929 and the Credit Crunch of 2009, inevitably explaining the problem – that America has with guns, that it is a matter of gun culture and not gun control – and finally setting out a paradigm for reducing rampage killings.
+This is a major work of non-fiction, detailing the twenty main traumas that the American nation underwent in the 80 years between the Wall Street Crash of 1929 and the Credit Crunch of 2009, explaining the problem that America has with guns and Howard’s conclusion that it is a matter of gun culture – and not gun control – that has led to America uniquely suffering from gun crime.
+Finally, the author sets out a practical plan of action for reducing rampage-killings.

 No Genius: Hitler’s Fatal Mistakes

 On 25 June 1940, a triumphant Adolf Hitler toured Paris in his massive, opulent, open-top Mercedes-Benz 770 staff car, undoubtedly gloating at his achievement in defeating France in a matter of 44 days.
 There were several photo-opportunities, both in and out of the car.
 Famously, he was photographed from the Le Trocadero gardens, with the Eiffel Tower as the backdrop.
-At his feet lay the former City of Light — lugubrious, silent and vanquished. destructive, conclusion, by an appreciation of the lack of genius, and the fallibility, of Adolph Hitler.
+At his feet lay the former City of Light — lugubrious, silent and vanquished.
+There, too, lay the whole of Europe, supine, impotent and at Hitler’s mercy – had but he had any.

 Despoil the Child: A Short Global History of the Abasement, Abduction and Deportation of Children is a work in progress.